Martin Brodeur: 1999–2004

 In the 2001–02 season, Brodeur finished among the league leaders in wins and GAA.
 Brodeur continued to lead the league in victories and remained a Vezina and MVP candidate.
+However, the Devils lost in the first round to the Hurricanes.
 The next season, in 2002–03, Brodeur won the Vezina Trophy for the first time.
 He also won the Jennings Trophy again, was a Hart Memorial Trophy finalist for the league's Most Valuable Player, and was named a First Team All-Star and started in the All-Star Game.
 With one of the most impressive playoff performances of his career, Brodeur guided the Devils to their third Stanley Cup victory after seven-game series wins against the top-seeded Ottawa Senators and the seventh-seeded Mighty Ducks of Anaheim.
 He posted 3 shutouts against Anaheim and had a playoff total of 7 overall, breaking the NHL record of 6 that had been set by Dominik Hašek the previous year.
 Despite this, the Conn Smythe Trophy for playoff MVP was awarded to Anaheim goaltender Jean-Sébastien Giguère, who became the first player not on the championship team to be named playoff MVP since Ron Hextall of Philadelphia in 1987.
 Some hockey writers speculated a New Jersey player did not win because there were multiple candidates, resulting in a split vote among the sportswriters who selected the winner.

 In the 2003–04 season, Brodeur won his second consecutive Vezina Trophy and Jennings Trophy.
 He was a first Team All-Star, a starter in the NHL All-Star Game, and a finalist for the Hart Trophy again.
 The Devils lost the Atlantic Division title by 1 point to the Philadelphia Flyers, who thus obtained the third seed and home ice advantage against the sixth-seeded Devils in the first round of the playoffs.
 This would be too much for Brodeur and the Devils to overcome, as the Flyers went on to defeat them in five games.